 BMW always loads their motorcycles up with electronic wizardry and the S1000RR is no different.
 The motorcycle is equipped with a full-colour TFT instrument console that is Bluetooth-enabled.
 It also gets dynamic traction control system, hill-start assist, Shift Assist Pro, adjustable engine braking, six-axis IMU, wheelie control, launch control and ABS.

-The 2019 BMW S1000RR is available in two colour options and three packages- standard, Pro and Pro M Sport.
+The BMW S1000RR is available in two colour options and three packages- standard, Pro and Pro M Sport.
 These trims differ from each other in terms of the equipment and electronic aids they offer.
-In India, the S1000RR competes against the Yamaha YZF R1, Kawasaki Ninja ZX-10R, Suzuki GSX-R1000, Ducati Panigale V4 and the Aprilia RSV4.
+In India, the S1000RR will compete with the Kawasaki Ninja ZX-10R, Suzuki GSX-R1000, Ducati Panigale V4 and the Aprilia RSV4.